aragaw-mebratu/singleloginlock-moodle/singleloginlock/README.md

 2. Repeat conflict login.
 3. Verify B is allowed and A is logged out.
 4. Verify checkbox auto-resets to unchecked.

-## Exemption

-1. Login as site admin on A.
-2. Login same admin on B.
-3. Verify no block (admin exempt).

 ## Troubleshooting